Letters on a Regicide Peace: Themes

-Burke relies on a Juvenalian style to connect the events of the French Revolution to England.
+Burke relies on a Juvenalian style to connect the events of the French Revolution to Britain.
 The language used compares wisdom with anger and connects feelings of indignation with the right manner of living.
 He, like Juvenal, calls upon his audience to react to the decaying world with a response based in both emotion and virtue.
 The language also connects to the epic tradition of both Milton and Homer by using images from their epics that call upon people to act, instead of allowing events to happen.

 The letters also stigmatise Pitt's actions towards a peace with France as appeasing the French nation, which was the wrong way to act in Burke's view.
-Burke was confident that the war against France was waged against what Revolutionary France represented, and that the English were not fighting against the French nation but against the revolutionaries that were spreading an ideology.
-In the third letter, Burke mentions that the French had a fleet that could have sent troops into Ireland and aid the Irish in rebelling against Britain.
+Burke was confident that the war with France was waged not against the French people but merely the revolutionaries' ideologies.
+In the third letter, Burke mentions that the French maintained a fleet that could have sent troops to invade the Kingdom of Ireland.
 The French, at the same time that they stated that they wanted to continue negotiating peace were sending troops to invade.
 As such, Burke hints at a possible impeachment of Pitt for seeking peace with France.
 By chance, at the time the letters were being published, the French navy very nearly landed an army of 15,000 men at Bantry Bay in Ireland over Christmas 1796, known as "L'Expedition d'Irlande".